Posts

 Life Without an Elevator

 We are currently on day four with no working elevator in our apartment building, one that it is supposed to be handicapped-accessible.
 It has been a little frustrating to say the least.
-It was supposed to be fixed on Wednesday afternoon but we are still waiting.
-No working elevator in this apartment building It has been going out off and on recently but just once was it a major inconvenience when we were getting Faith ready to go to school and realized the elevator was not working.
+It was supposed to be fixed on Wednesday afternoon, but we are still waiting.
+No working elevator in this apartment building It has been going out off and on recently, but just once, it was a major inconvenience.
+We were getting Faith ready to go to school and realized the elevator was not working.
 Needless to say, she was late for school that day.
 This time we discovered the elevator was out on Monday after we called the Healing Rooms and realized they were open.
 We gleefully got bundled up in our winter attire - even the below-zero temperature was not going to stop us.
 We ran into a major disappointment though when we got to the elevator and realized it wasn't working.
 We went back to our apartment and figured out what to do next.
-We thought about having the Healing Rooms come to us beca
+We thought about having the Healing Rooms come to us becau

 Faith's Mom's Blog Top 12 of 2012